Sherif-Sameh/DeepRL/README.md

 * Model saving, checkpointing and ability to start training from an existing model's parameters

+* Environment saving and loading for both base or arbitrarily wrapped environments

 * Policy testing using saved environments and models in addition to easy video recording

-* Environment saving and loading for both base or arbitrarily wrapped environments
+* Support for learning rate scheduling

 * Parameter sharing for CNN-based architectures (except for TRPO)